0rgis/MyTemp/README.md

 # MyTemp
-Wee scipt i run to display my pc tmp
+Wee script i run to display my pc tmp, just a fancy command in a script.